wp-plugins/nice-navigation/readme.txt

 === Plugin Name ===
 Contributors: eskapism, MarsApril
 Donate link: http://eskapism.se/sida/donate/
-Tags: page, pages, tree, cms, dashboard, overview, drag-and-drop, rearrange, management, manage, admin Requires at least: 3.0
+Tags: page, pages, tree, cms, tree, page tree, navigation, expand, collapse, navigation tree, list pages Requires at least: 3.3
-Tested up to: 3.0
+Tested up to: 3.3
-Stable tag: trunk
+Stable tag: 1.2

-Adds a widget that makes your page list expandable/collapsible with a nice slide animation effect.
+A widget that add a list of your pages as a list with option to expand and collaps the page tree with a nice slide animation effect.

 == Description ==